Isoxys: Ecology

-Species of Isoxys are thought to have been actively swimming predators, using its frontal appendages to capture soft-bodied prey, with the frontalmost pairs of biramous limbs aiding in food processing.
+Species of Isoxys are thought to have been actively swimming predators, using its frontal appendages to capture soft-bodied prey (which was often small enough to qualify as zooplankton), with the frontalmost pairs of biramous limbs aiding in food processing.
 The various Isoxys species are thought to have occupied a variety of niches, from swimming just above the seafloor (nektobenthic) to open ocean swimmers (pelagic).
 Swimming was likely accomplished by rhythmic movement of the legs.
 Eyes of different specimens appear to have been adapted to different light intensities; one specimen of I. auritus was either crepuscular in shallow water, or lived in waters around 140 m below the sea surface; whereas another was morphologically adapted to a diurnal light intensity in shallow waters.
-Isoxys species with elongated carapace spines are likely to have engaged in vertical migration up and down the water column, like many modern marine invertebrates.
+It has been proposed that Isoxys species with elongated carapace spines underwent diel vertical migration, cyclically rising and sinking down the water column over the course of the day and night, like many modern marine invertebrates.
+The elongate carapace spines, particularly the forward-facing ones, are thought to have improved hydrodynamic lift, as well as possibly serving as a defense against predators.
+Some pelagic Isoxys species qualified as being zooplankton.
+Specimens of Isoxys minor have been found with eggs adhered to the inner surface of the carapace, indicating they engaged in brood care.
+The brood size was large, with approximately 300 eggs, each 0.5 mm across per (presumably female) individual.
+Egg bearing individuals were only around half the maximum size, suggesting that individuals continued to grow beyond sexual maturity.
+Isoxys species lacked a distinct planktic larval stage.
+At least some Isoxys species carapace morphology changed between juveniles and adults, which likely improved their hydrodynamic efficiency, with the forward and backward facing-spines of Isoxys volucris becoming proportionally shorter over the course of growth.

+Species of Isoxys were preyed upon by other animals.
+Carapaces of the Sirius Passet species Isoxys volucris have been frequently found as stomach contents of the giant stem-chaetognath (arrow worm) Timorebestia, with this species also found as stomach contents of a Sidneyia-like arthropod known from the same deposit.
+Likely coprolites (fossilised feces) found in Chengjiang biota deposits containing Isoxys carapaces are suggested to have been produced by radiodonts.

 Taxonomy

-Isoxys is thought to be one of the basalmost known arthropods, showing a combination of traits characteristic of more primitive stem-group arthropods like radiodonts, like lacking an arthrodized (sclerotized and jointed) trunk exoskeleton, with those of modern arthropods, like possessing sclerotized and jointed (arthropodized) biramous limbs.
+Isoxys is thought to be one of the basalmost known stem-group arthropods, showing a combination of traits characteristic of more primitive stem-group arthropods like radiodonts, like lacking an arthrodized (sclerotized and jointed) trunk exoskeleton, with those of modern arthropods, like possessing sclerotized and jointed (arthropodized) biramous limbs.
 It is one of two genera within the family Isoxyidae, alongside Surusicaris.

+Cladogram after Zhang et al. 2023:

 A close relationship to the bivalved arthropod Tuzoia had historically been proposed based on the similarities of some aspects of their carapaces, but preserved soft tissues of Tuzoia described in 2022 suggest that they are not closely related.